Basement Waterproofing, Crawl Space Encapsulation & Foundation Repair in Athens, GA

 When this happens, the soil starts to sink and move and the home on top of it starts to shift or sinks as well.
 In the process, the foundation and walls of your home can get damaged and sometimes be destroyed completely.
 It’s important to address this problem as soon as you notice signs of it, such as cracks or gaps in the floors.

 The good news is that the home can be made structurally sound again with piers and other foundation repair methods.
-If you’re worried about the state of your home, the best thing you can do is contact the professionals and schedule an inspection as soon as you notice a problem.
+If you’re worried about the state of your home, the best thing you can do is contact one of our local foundation repair professionals in Athens, GA and nearby areas and schedule an inspection as soon as you notice a problem.

 Many homes in Athens, GA are experiencing foundation problems.
 That’s due to how the construction codes were applied in the state and due to its climate.
 It’s important to know when you should take action to repair or address the issues with your foundation.
 That’s why you should contact an expert in foundation repair to help you customize the solution to your needs.
 It’s important not to wait too long since structural issues tend to get worse over time.

-That’s why we at Aquaguard offer the best solution for homeowners in Athens.
+That’s why we at Aquaguard offer the best solution for foundation repair services for homeowners in Athens, GA.
 We use helical and push piers as support systems that will repair damaged foundations and provide a permanent solution to keep homes leveled.
 The homes tend to settle when the soil beneath them starts to erode.
 Installing piers is a way to transfer the weight of the home to stable soil that hasn’t eroded.
 This will prevent further settling.

 One of the ways foundation issues present themselves in Athens is through sagging floors.
 When a floor sags, you’ll notice that it’s bouncy when you step on it and there are often gaps between the bottom of the walls and the floor.
 It’s what happens when floor joists fail, but that doesn’t mean you’ll have to replace them.
 Sometimes it’s enough to install IntelliJack support jacks that will stabilize the floor and make it even.